Taz-Bizeloper/FreeNFTMint-SmartContract/README.md

 contracts/Free-NFT-Mint-App.sol
 ```

- and update the file name and Smart Contract name to your project name
+Update the file name and Smart Contract name to your project name

  Some data is needed specifically for NFT marketplaces like OpenSea to be able to read in your contract information and these are: